ietf-wg-cellar/matroska-specification/notes.md

 This allows storing smaller integer values in the elements.

-When using the default value of `TimestampScale` of "1,000,000", one Segment Tick represents one millisecond.
+When using the default value of "1,000,000" for `TimestampScale`, one Segment Tick represents one millisecond.

 The elements storing values in Segment Ticks are: